 |A Toolkit for Tailored Phishing||The toolkit allows the deployment of sophisticated, tailored phishing campaigns at scale.
 It comprises two components: (i) an extension of Gophish for the specification of highly customizable phishing email templates and (ii) a bash script for the selection of credible phishing domains.||Link|

 The data released by the SEC group to the public is referenced below alongside the reference publications.
 The column *access type* references whether the data is immediately available or requires additional steps to be taken first.

-Licensed data will be released under an academic and completely free license, (currently under approval from the legal department) and can be accessed by contacting email@example.com (will be active once license is approved) from an institutional email address, specifying the nature of the project for which the data is requested.
+Licensed data is released under an academic and completely free license, and can be accessed by contacting firstname.lastname@example.org from an institutional email address, specifying the nature of the project for which the data is requested.